 One of the best ways to protect your apartment?
 Renters insurance.
 Having renters insurance gives you the protection you need and the peace of mind you deserve.
 It protects your apartment in a number of ways:

-Protects your personal property.
-Renters insurance helps cover the cost to replace your belongings if they’re ruined from smoke damage, fire, theft or other unexpected incidents.
-You might think your landlord’s insurance covers your things under these circumstances, but actually, they aren’t responsible for covering any expenses apart from damages to their building.
+Renters insurance helps cover the cost to replace your belongings if they’re ruined from smoke damage, fire, theft or other covered events.
+You might think your landlord’s insurance covers your things under these circumstances, but actually, they typically aren’t responsible for covering any expenses apart from damages to their building.

-Offers liability protection.
-Another feature of renters coverage is liability coverage.
+Another feature of renters coverage is liability insurance.
 Liability coverage protects you if you’re responsible for injuries to guests or damage to your rental.
 It’ll help you pay for property damage, first aid, medical and court costs should an accident happen in your rental.
 No matter what steps you take to make your apartment a safe place, there are exposures that put you at risk if you don’t have the appropriate liability amounts in place.